huudangdev/paypal-node-sdk/README.md

     paypal_sdk.openid_connect.logout_url("Replace with tokeninfo.id_token");
     ```
   * To create [Future Payments](https://developer.paypal.com/docs/integration/mobile/make-future-payment/), check out this [sample](/samples/payment/create_future_payment.js) for executing future payments for a customer who has granted consent on a mobile device.

+  * For [Invoicing](https://developer.paypal.com/webapps/developer/docs/api/#invoicing), check out the [samples](/samples/invoice/) to see how you can use the node sdk to create, send and manage invoices.

 ## Running Samples
 Instructions for running samples are located in the [sample directory] (https://github.com/Runnable/rest-api-sdk-nodejs/tree/master/samples).
 Try these samples in a live sandbox environment: